 This is by FAR the latest and greatest CRM best practice for 2017!

 Source Tracking is a great way of accurately predicting sales forecasts based on where a new prospect has entered your CRM from.

 ….you get the idea.

 At Teamgate we’re huge advocates of the Inbound Sales process.
-Which means we typically generate the majority of our new leads via web forms.
+This means we typically generate the majority of our new leads via web forms.

 (By the way, you should be too!)